Homemade Strawberry Ice Cream

 • In a large bowl, combine milk, heavy cream, vanilla, and salt.

-• Add macerated strawberries.
-Stir to combine.
+• Stir in macerated strawberries.

-• Pour into ice cream machine, following manufacturer's instructions.
+• Pour into ice cream machine.

 • When ice cream has reached soft serve consistency, you can serve immediately or pour into a container, cover, and freeze for a couple of hours until firm.

-Notes
+Notes + Tips!

 • Don't have fresh strawberries?
 No fret!
 You can easily substitute with frozen strawberries.
 Just thaw the strawberries, chop, and follow along with the same instructions.